-Just last year I had my first ever experience traveling to NYC.
-If you’re an NYC novice like I was, you’re probably trying to figure out how to get to or from JFK and Manhattan.
-Thanks to having some friends who are NYC experts I got the local’s guide on what’s the best (and cheapest) way to get to Times Square Manhattan from JFK airport.
+A few years ago I had my first ever experience traveling to NYC.
+If you’re an NYC novice like I was, you’re probably trying to figure out how to get to or from JFK to Manhattan.
+Thanks to having some friends who are NYC experts, I got the local’s guide on what’s the best (and cheapest) way to get to Times Square Manhattan from JFK airport.

-After your flight, you’re going to make your way towards baggage claim.
+After your flight, you’re going to make your way toward baggage claim.
 Once you’re at baggage claim you want to look for signs for the AirTrain.
-The access for the AirTrain is near the parking garage so you’ll exit baggage claim, cross the road, and then go up to level 3 of the garage area.
+The access for the AirTrain is near the parking garage so you’ll exit baggage claim, cross the road, and then take the elevator up to level 3 of the garage area.
 It’s easy to do, just follow signs up to the AirTrain.

-How to Buy a MetroCard at Jamaica Station
+How to Buy a LIRR Train Ticket and AirTrain MetroCard at Jamaica Station

 Peak times are for trains arriving in NYC (Manhattan) on Monday through Friday from 6 am to 10 am.
 Or for trains departing Manhattan between 4 pm and 8 pm M-F. This is standard rush hour thinking, people in the burbs (JFK) go into the city in the morning and out of the city in the evenings.
 Those are peak travel times.